Steve has experience raising Border Collies and knows all about the breed's quirks.

 Here’s what you’re looking for.
 Puppies that are either able to control the force of their jaws, or are showing early signs of being conscientious about others (dogs or humans), will stop nipping for a moment as a reaction to your pain response.
 This is a good indication that the puppy is prepared to learn easily.
 They only need to stop for a moment to indicate this.
 Don’t expect them to stop completely because he is a puppy and he will likely return to chewing your fingers very quickly, but that’s normal for a little guy.

 Puppies who are not prepared to learn, not showing early signs of conscientiousness, or not ready to control the strength of their jaws, will repeatedly ignore your reaction.
 It will usually be difficult to get them to stop or even get them interested in doing something else.

-Some puppies can be very relaxed and even comforted from being touched, held, examined and even restrained.
-Others, particularly alpha’s, aren’t at all comfortable with being handled or restrained in any way.
-When you have a puppy that doesn’t like to be handled it’s going to be a challenge to take care of them, and you’re going to miss out on some of the most enjoyable moments that there is in having a loving pet.
-They can become fearful or aggressive at the vet, during grooming and worse, during playtime or normal interactions with their families.
+Some puppies can be very relaxed and even comforted from being touched, held, examined, and even restrained.
+Others, particularly alphas, aren’t at all comfortable with being handled or restrained in any way.
+When you have a puppy that doesn’t like to be handled, it’s going to be a challenge to take care of them, and you’re going to miss out on some of the most enjoyable moments that there are in having a loving pet.
+They can become fearful or aggressive at the vet, during grooming, and worse, during playtime or normal interactions with their families.